Galit Shmueli

 Galit Shmueli (גלית שמואלי) is a data scientist who works in Taiwan as Tsing Hua Distinguished Professor at the Institute of Service Science, National Tsing Hua University.
-She is the author of many textbooks in business statistics and is known for her work on information quality, and on clarifying the difference between explanations and predictions in statistical analyses.
+She is known for multiple research areas which includes statistical metholody (in particular, clarifying the difference between explanations and predictions in statistical analyses), business analytics, behavioural big data, and information quality as well her for her many textbooks in business analytics.

-Education and career
+Education

 After first-year studies at the Hebrew University of Jerusalem, Shmueli graduated summa cum laude from the University of Haifa in 1994, with a bachelor's degree in statistics and psychology.
 She then moved to the Technion – Israel Institute of Technology for graduate study in the statistics program of the faculty of industrial engineering and management, earning a master's degree in 1997 and completing her Ph.D. in 2000.
 Her dissertation, Run-Related Distributions and their Application to Industrial Statistics, was jointly supervised by Ayala Cohen and Paul D. Feigin.

+Career

-After a visiting assistant professorship at Carnegie Mellon University, she became an assistant professor of statistics in the department of decision, operation, and information technologies in the Robert H. Smith School of Business at the University of Maryland, College Park in 2002, where she was tenured in 2007.
+After a visiting assistant professorship at Carnegie Mellon University, Shmueli became an assistant professor of statistics in the department of decision, operation, and information technologies in the Robert H. Smith School of Business at the University of Maryland, College Park in 2002, where she was tenured in 2007.
 After a sabbatical in Bhutan she became Professor in Residence and Co-Director of Rigsum Research Lab at the Rigsum Institute of IT & Management in Bhutan from 2010 to 2014.
 She joined the Indian School of Business in Hyderabad as SRITNE Chaired Professor of Data Analytics in 2011, and she co-directed the Srini Raju Centre for IT and the Networked Economy there from 2012 to 2013.
 She moved again to National Tsing Hua University as Tsing Hua Distinguished Professor in 2014.
 At National Tsing Hua University she was Director of the Center for Service Innovation & Analytics at the university's College of Technology Management from 2014 to 2020.
-Since 2020, she has directed the Institute of Service Science at National Tsing Hua University.
+From 2020 to 2022 she has directed the Institute of Service Science at National Tsing Hua University.

-In 2020 she became the founding editor-in-chief of the INFORMS Journal on Data Science.
+Shmueli is the founding editor-in-chief of the INFORMS Journal on Data Science, serving from 2020 to 2024.

+In 2025, Shmueli was appointed Vice President for Global Affairs at National Tsing Hua University (NTHU) in Taiwan.

+Research

+Shmueli's research is broad and includes statistical and machine learning methodology, statistical strategy, and business analytics, with applications spanning information systems, healthcare, biosurveillance, and e-commerce.

+Explanation versus prediction

+Shmueli is widely known for clarifying the theoretical and practical distinctions between explanatory and predictive modeling.
+In her seminal 2010 paper, "To Explain or to Predict?", she analyzed the divergent roles of statistical models designed for causal explanation (minimizing bias to test causal hypotheses) versus those designed for empirical prediction (minimizing predictive error to forecast new observations).
+The work addressed widespread conflation of the two paradigms across empirical fields, including information systems, econometrics, and the social sciences, and established methodological guidelines for selecting modeling techniques, evaluating model performance, and interpreting results.